ing-bank/ingenious-doc/docs/databaseTesting/database.md

 ## Additional Database Configuration Property

-Below are examples of Database configuration implementations.
+Below are examples of additiona Database configuration properties.

 * You can add your database configuration by including the necessary settings directly in the JDBC connection string, allowing you to manage parameters such as session variables at the time of connection.

     > **Note:** Please consult your database documentations for details.

-=== "Mysql Example"
+=== "MySQL Example"
     MySQL JDBC connection string format
     ```java
     jdbc:mysql://[hostname:port]/[database]?[properties]